-‘My Hero Academia’ Season 3’s New Key Art, Episode 1 Synopsis Revealed
+‘My Hero Academia’ Season 3’s New Key Art And Episode 1 Synopsis Revealed

 Just a couple of days away, fans will finally see new episodes of My Hero Academia Season 3.
 With that, details about the anime series, which is based on the Japanese manga series written and illustrated by Kōhei Horikoshi, are now emerging.
 In fact, Episode 1’s synopsis is now revealed, while a new key art gives a glimpse of the favorite characters.

-Yonkou Productions shared a new My Hero Academia Season 3’s promotional ad on Twitter, featuring Izuku Midoriya, Ochako Uraraka, Tenya Iida, and Shoto Todoroki.
-The social media page is known for giving latest information about favorite anime and manga series.
+Yonkou Productions shared a new My Hero Academia Season 3 promotional ad on Twitter, featuring Izuku Midoriya, Ochako Uraraka, Tenya Iida, and Shoto Todoroki.
+The social media page is known for giving the latest information about this favorite anime and manga series.

-In another Twitter post by Aitakimochi, the CEO and founder of Atai Japan, she revealed My Hero Academia Season 3, Episode 1 storyline.
+In another Twitter post by Aitakimochi, the CEO and founder of Atai Japan, revealed the My Hero Academia Season 3, Episode 1 storyline.
 “Summer comes rushing towards them!
 The students of 1A end up at a huge pool party,” the synopsis read.
-The School Field Trip is nearly coming and there are a lot of students that are said to undergo a special training.
+The school field trip is nearly coming, and there are a lot of students that are said to undergo special training.

 My Hero Academia Season 3 Preview pic.twitter.com/Tb5f51tZ0v